AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 #.
 Make sure the Spoke GW can reach the on-prem subnet.
 You can do a packet capture by going to Troubleshoot -> Diagnostics -> PACKET CAPTURE.
 Select the right tunnel interface and capture packets.

+#.
+If the above tests pass, you should security group settings on the instance and the destination VM.

 .. |image1| image:: FAQ_media/image1.png

 .. disqus::